geoserver/geoserver/doc/en/developer/source/quickstart/intellij.rst

    .. image:: img/intellij_project.png
       :width: 350

 #.
-Optionally, depending on which platform you have, IntelliJ may ask to ``Trust the Project``.
+Optionally, depending on which platform, IntelliJ may ask to ``Trust the Project``.

    .. image:: img/intellij_project_trust.png
       :width: 350